redpanda-data/connect/website/docs/components/processors/subprocess.md

 ### `name`

-`string` The command to execute as a subprocess.
+The command to execute as a subprocess.

+Type: `string`
+Default: `"cat"`

 ```yaml
 # Examples